Shah requests Owaisi to accept Z category protection, cites security threat | Law-Order

 ''We have reassessed the security of Owaisi.
 We have provided him in Delhi a bullet-proof car under all India level Z category security of Central Reserve Police Force on the basis of assessment,'' he said.

 ''As per the verbal information sent by Owaisi to us, he has refused to take security.
-I request Shri Owaisi through this House to take the security immediately and address our concern (about his safety),'' Shah said in the Upper House.
+I request Shri Owaisi through this House to take the security immediately and address our concern (about his safety),'' Shah said in the Upper House after ending his formal situation.

 ''The central government has issued directions to provide security to Owaisi many times earlier also.
 Telangana Police and Delhi Police remained unsuccessful in providing security to Owaisi due to his unwillingness for that,'' the minister said.